Hawkins03/NonogramSolver/README.md

 In absence of both, the structure is undecided.
 (It is not possible for a structure to be both occupied and empty).

+## How do I input data?
+Later I plan to make an actual interface for the project, but for the intrest of time, the project will be run using the terminal and will accept data from a file in the form of the regex string `(((\d+) ?)+\n?)+\n(((\d+) ?)+\n?)+`.
+This would look like

+`6 3
+2
+14

+12
+14
+1`

+The different rows signify the columns, and the new paragraph of rows, is the column headers.
+Spaces and enters are optional at the end as well.
+In terms of what capture groups signify what, group 1 is for the rows, #2 is per row, and group number 3 is per "block" being displayed.
+Same goes for 4-6, but for column (rows are down the left, columns are accross the top.)

 ## General words I use that I should explain:
 - Block: the number written to the left of the row / above the column
 - space / index: the box coresponding to wherever on the array / prob array I'm refrencing